aambrioso1/c_programs/README.md

-# c_programs
-A collection of programs in C that I have written as I learn the language.
+# c_programs:  A collection of simple programs in C

-Porgrams for COP 3514 Lectures are in their own folder.
-The programs in this folder are label with the week and lecture number.
+Programs for COP 3514 Lectures are in their own folder.
+The programs in this folder are labeled with the week and lecture number.